shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_master/readme.md

   - Mode: SSI mode can be configured, i.e. Mode 0: Clock Polarity is zero and Clock Phase is zero, Mode 1: Clock Polarity is zero, Clock Phase is one, Mode 2: Clock Polarity is one and Clock Phase is zero, Mode 3: Clock Polarity is one and Clock Phase is one, Mode-4 (TI SSI) and Mode-5 (Microwire).
   - SSI Baudrate: The speed of transfer can be configured, i.e. bits/second.
   - Data Width: The size of data packet, it can be configured between 4 to 32.
-  - CS Control (Master): When device is in slave mode, it can be configured as H/w control or S/w control.
+  - CS Control (Master): When device is in master mode, it can be configured as H/w control or S/w control.
   - CS Control (Slave): When device is in slave mode, it can be configured as H/w control or S/w control.
   - **DMA Configuration**
   - Enable/Disable the DMA configuration.